Activity While Traveling

 6 | Hidden | Defendable | Comfortable |

 If you are not content with the campsites you found, you must travel on for another hour (risking a forced march), in order to search again.
-Once night sets in, you can search by Scouting using Intelligence (Investigation) with disadvantage.
+Once night sets in, you can search by Scouting using Survival with -1d, or Investigation with -2d.

 Comfortable